adfsghjalison/RL_Sentiment_Chatbot/README.md

-# Seq2seq Chatbot With Deep Reinforcement Learning
+# Style Chatbot With Deep Reinforcement Learning

 Train the conventional seq2seq model using deep reinforcement learning.
 This project is aimed to make Chinese chatbot responses more positive.

 - Reward Function:
+	- Coherence Score: To make response suitable for the users' input.
 	- Sentiment Analysis Score: Trying make chatbot's response positive.
-	- Coherence Score: To make response suitable for the users' input.

 ## Prerequisites
 1. Python packages: